 Zachary Norris, Executive Director

-Zachary is an attorney from Oakland, CA and is a former Soros Justice Fellow and a former director of Ella Baker Center's Books Not Bars Campaign.
+Zachary is an attorney from Oakland, CA, a former Soros Justice Fellow, and a former director of Ella Baker Center's Books Not Bars Campaign.
 He is the founder and former co-director of Justice for Families.